flipz357/weisfeiler-leman-amr-metrics/README.md

 The repository contains python code for metrics of AMR graph similarity.

 **New in Version 0.2**: faster, more options, increase stabiltiy, other graph formats.
+**New in Version 0.3**: asymmetric wasserstein graph measures as described in our [amr4nli paper](https://arxiv.org/abs/2306.00936) is now available.

 ## Requirements